Pros and Cons of a Home Equity Loan

 Home Equity Loans Put Your Home at Risk

-Home equity loans are secured loans, which means the loan itself is secured against your home –– and failure to make regular, on-time payments can put you at risk of foreclosure.
+Home equity loans are secured loans, which means the loan itself is secured against your home.
 For many borrowers, this is simply too great of a risk to take.

 Extended Repayment Terms Mean More Interest